RichardChangCA/AI_Study_Resources_Combo/Python.md

 22. Medium, Abracadabra!
 Bringing the magics to xeus-python, https://blog.jupyter.org/abracadabra-bringing-the-magics-to-xeus-python-9d17bcfacb4 ,extension, visual debugging in JupyterLab

 23. Medium, How To Run a Python Script Using a Docker Container, https://towardsdatascience.com/how-to-run-a-python-script-using-a-docker-container-ea248e618e32

+24. cProfile: A profile is a set of statistics that describes how often and for how long various parts of the program executed. https://docs.python.org/3/library/profile.html